iamkirankumaryadav/NLP/ANN, DNN, CNN, RNN.md

 - Applies an activation function, and passes the result to the next layer.
 - The network can have zero or more hidden layers.

+### Fully Connected Layer
+- Each neuron in one layer is connected to every neuron in the next layer, making this a fully connected network.
+- The strength of the connection between neurons is represented by weights.
+- Learning in a neural network involves updating these weights based on the error of the output.

+### Feedforward Phase
+- In this phase, the input data is fed into the network, and it propagates forward through the network.
+- At each hidden layer, the weighted sum of the inputs is calculated and passed through an activation function, which introduces non-linearity into the model.
+- This process continues until the output layer is reached, and a prediction is made.

+### Backpropagation Phase
+- Once a prediction is made, the error (difference between the predicted output and the actual output) is calculated.
+- This error is then propagated back through the network, and the weights are adjusted to minimize this error.
+- The process of adjusting weights is typically done using a gradient descent optimization algorithm.

 ### Example: Image Recognition
 Imagine training an ANN to recognize handwritten digits.